vidhibhatt04/Case_Study_VS/Readme.md

 **recommendations_scoring**: Assigns a matching score by taking into consideration the folowing: Grade, Finish and Thickness

 ### Testing with DBT
-To test the data integreity
+To test the data integreity, currently it checks the buyer_id is not null and the article ID is unique in the buyers and suppliers data respectively.
 ```
 dbt test
 ```